tokkonopapa/WordPress-IP-Geo-Block/README.md

 ==============

-A WordPress plugin that will protect against malicious access to the login form and admin area, and will also block any spam comments posted from outside of your nation.
+A WordPress plugin that will protect against malicious access to the login form, and will also block any spam comments posted from outside of your nation.

 This plugin will examine a country code based on the IP address.
 If the comment comes from undesired country, it will be blocked before Akismet